jobovy/galpy/doc/source/potential.rst

   calculations, the potential also has to be implemented in C and the potential has to be passed from python to C.

+  The ``__init__`` method should be written in such a way that a relevant object can be initialized using ``Classname()`` (i.e., there have to be reasonable defaults given for all parameters, including the amplitude); doing this allows the nose tests for potentials to automatically check that your Potential's potential function, force functions, second derivatives, and density (through the Poisson equation) are correctly implemented (if they are implemented).
+The continuous-integration platform that builds the galpy codebase upon code pushes will then automatically test all of this, streamlining push requests of new potentials.

 2. To add a C implementation of the potential, implement it in a .c file under ``potential_src/potential_c_ext``.
 Look at ``potential_src/potential_c_ext/LogarithmicHaloPotential.c`` for the right format for 3D, axisymmetric potentials, or at ``potential_src/potential_c_ext/LopsidedDiskPotential.c`` for 2D, non-axisymmetric potentials.

  For orbit integration, the functions such as: